tanimislam/howdy/docs/source/plex-core/plex_core_api.rst

      * retrieve and summarize data in the Plex_ libraries.

-     * miscellaneous functionalities, such as the following: getting formatted date strings from a :py:class:`date <datetime.date>` object.=,
+     * miscellaneous functionalities, such as the following: getting formatted date strings from a :py:class:`date <datetime.date>` object.

 .. automodule:: plexcore.plexcore
    :members: